smotrjashka/SneakGame/README.md

 * Overloaded functions allow the same function to operate on different parameters: One function is overloaded with different signatures for the same function name.

-  Place a Obstacle depend on specifice obstacle type requarement complexity level.
+  Place a Obstacle depend on specifice obstacle type requarement and complexity level.
 See Obstacle class comment.

 ## Dependencies for Running Locally
 * cmake >= 3.7